 More and more people are using mobile devices (smartphones and tablets).
 In contrast, computers and notebooks are being used less and less.
 This is especially true for private use when searching for a specific problem, topic, solution, restaurant, product or service.

 Every website operator should adapt to this change.
-Because only if your website is optimally displayed on the mobile device, your visitor will stay on site and book a product or service with you.
+Because only if your website is optimally displayed on mobile devices will your visitors stay on site and book a product or service with you.

 For Google, how your website performs on mobile devices is a ranking criterion.
 The following two aspects are extremely important: